istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 | `all`                | Both service and workload traffic |
 | `none`               | No traffic (useful for testing) |

-Waypoint selection occurs based on the type of destination, `service` or `workload`, which traffic was _originally addressed to_.
+Waypoint selection occurs based on the destination type, `service` or `workload`, to which traffic was _originally addressed_.
 If traffic is addressed to a service which does not have a waypoint, a waypoint will not be transited: even if the eventual workload it reaches _does_ have an attached waypoint.

 ## Use a waypoint proxy {#useawaypoint}